Pin classes II: Small pin classes: Non-periodic classes in two quadrants

 Since the Sturmian sequence $s$ is recurrent, it follows that $\C_{\phi(s)}$ is $\boxplus$-closed, and thus the generating function for $\C_s$ is $1/(1-g_\star(z))$, and hence $\gr(\C_{\phi(s)}) = \mu$.

 Finally, given two distinct Sturmian sequences $s$ and $t$, the fact that $s$ and $t$ have distinct sets of factors means that $\phi(s)$ and $\phi(t)$ also have distinct sets of factors, and thus by Lemma~\ref{lem-two-quadrant-no-collisions} $\C_{\phi(s)}$ and $\C_{\phi(t)}$ have distinct sets of box-indecomposable permutations.
-The proof is now completed using property (1) above. \end{proof}
+The result now follows by property (1) above. \end{proof}

 Our second task in this section is to exhibit one further pin class with growth rate $\mu$, which is \emph{not} box-closed.
 Define $b^{(1)} = 10$, and for $i\geq 2$ iteratively define

 Define $b^\star = \lim_{i\to\infty}b^{(i)} = 10\,110\,1110\,11110\,111110\,\cdots$, and let $w^\star = \phi(b^\star)$.
 Note that $b^\star$ (and hence also $w^\star$) is not periodic or recurrent, since any factor of the form $01^i0$ appears precisely once in $b^\star$.
 Consequently, the class $\C_{w^\star}$ is not box-closed, but we can appeal to Theorem~\ref{thm-jarvis-box-interior}